toitware/ublox-gnss-driver/README.md

 driver = ublox-gnss.Driver port.in port.out
 ```
 > [!TIP]
-> If debugging and rerunning the code over and over, the device may stay at the
+> If debugging and rerunning code repeatedly without power resets in between,
-> higher speed from the previous run.
-If your code starts with the assumption
+> the device may stay at the higher speed from the previous run.
+If your code
-> of a specific speed, unless the device has been power-reset, it may still
+> starts with the assumption of a specific speed, unless the device has been
-> be operating as configured during the previous code execution.
+> power-reset, it may still be operating as configured during the previous code
+> execution.

 ### Getting time synchronisation from GPS
 This is best done using the a provided pin.
 Some modules do not expose this pin